nickhudkins/simple-web/README.md

 - `npm run build` will build the project for `production`.
 - `npm run start` will run the project in `production` mode.
 - `npm run dev` will run the project with HMR.
-- `npm run debug:redux` will run the project with HMR. and :gasp: `redux-devtools`

 If all goes well, you will get something cute like this: